Ophthalmic Dispensing FdSc

 What is this course about?

-This course leads to a career as a dispensing optician – a specialist trained to dispense and fit spectacles and contact lenses, and to recognise basic ocular disorders.
-The course is accredited by the General Optical Council (GOC).
+This course leads to a rewarding career as a dispensing optician, a specialist trained to dispense and fit ophthalmic lenses and spectacle frames and to recognise basic ocular disorders.

 What do I need to get on the course?

-- BTEC National Diploma in a relevant science subject with minimum MMP overall.
+- BTEC National or Extended Diploma in a relevant science subject with MMM or above

 - GCSE passes at grade C or above in Maths or Physics, one other science subject, English Language or Literature, and any two other subjects.